-In Placa St Jaume there is the famous projection show during the evenings where images are projected either onto the side of one of the buildings in the square.
-The show has repeated viewings each evening and is free for anyone to attend.
+In Plaça St Jaume there is the famous projection show during the evenings where images are projected either onto the side of one of the buildings in the square.
+The show has a repeated viewing each evening and is free for anyone to attend.

-The Barcelona La Mercè festival will have something for everyone, music, street performances, drama in thousands of venues across the city.
+La Mercè will have something for everyone, music, street performances, drama in thousands of venues across the city.
 Join in the fun with Barcelona's biggest party of the year.